SofiaMorello/Lab-6/README.md

 2. To add to this program please use git hub and send a pull request and the owner will decide whether to accept the request.

 # Miscellany
-* <br /> We chose this code of conduct,(https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md "Contributor Covenant"), from Coraline Ada Ehmke, because its values align with what we think is important when collaborating on a project with different people.
+* We chose this code of conduct,[Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md), from Coraline Ada Ehmke, because its values align with what we think is important when collaborating on a project with different people.
-*<br /> Our license
+<br /> * Our license